 A Hard Act to Follow

 The cast gave a stirring performance.
-Besides Cornell, other actors included Basil Rathbone and a 17-year-old Orson Welles, years before he achieved fame with has radio broadcast of The War of the Worlds or his critically acclaimed film Citizen Kane.
+Besides Cornell, other actors included Basil Rathbone and a 17-year-old Orson Welles (1915-1985), a prodigy who would soon achieve fame with his 1938 radio broadcast of The War of the Worlds and then his critically acclaimed film Citizen Kane (1941).
 Although a few people nodded off during the last act, due to its lateness, the audience was thrilled beyond description.

 It was a night to remember, and the Christmas morn production became a piece of Seattle theatrical history that was talked about for many years.
 In the 1950s, the Metropolitan Theatre was torn down to make way for the Olympic Hotel’s University Street entrance, and in 1957, hundreds attended the dedication of the new entryway.
 The Seattle Post-Intelligencer noted that although many welcomed the new addition to the hotel, there was one old gentleman in the crowd who grumbled that the great Katherine Cornell would never stand for the loss of the old Metropolitan Theatre.